Waltham Abbey: Abbey as main landowner

 The town's dependence on the Abbey is signalled by its decline after the Abbey was dissolved and partially demolished in 1540, the last working abbey or monastery to be dissolved.
 Waltham Abbey vicarage is a 17th-century timber framed and plastered building.
 It was given by Edward Denny, 1st Earl of Norwich to create the first curacy, but was much altered in the 18th century and later, and was more recently architecturally Grade II*listed.
 In the early 19th century the church held three Sunday services, including one in the evening for the local factory workers.
 In 1862, Holy Communion was celebrated monthly and attended by about 100.

 Post-Reformation

 In the 17th century there were four churchwardens (who fulfilled some roles of local government, collected and distributing poor relief): one each for the town, Holyfield, Upshire, and Sewardstone.
 Joseph Hall, curate from 1608, was later Bishop successively of Exeter and Norwich.
 A complete diocesan list of curates was printed to 1888 and Thomas Fuller, author of The Worthies of England and of the first History of Waltham Abbey, was curate 1649–58.

 In the 17th century, a gunpowder factory was opened in the town, no doubt due to good river communications and empty marshland by the River Lea and this now forms the museum below.

+The population of the town was 2,041 in the 1841 census.